When seven to fifteen people commute to work or school in a passenger van, it’s called a vanpool.

 Who owns the vans?

 Vans may be owned or leased by individuals, schools, or businesses.
 There are a few vanpool companies operating in Kern County.
-They are listed in the resources section.
+We have listed them here and in the resources section.

 How much will it cost?